ktang012/RShell/README.md

 Everything after `#` will be ignored and treated as a comment.
 Logical connectors without a preceding command will fail.
 Logical connectors without a following command will be ignored.

+### I/O Redirection and Piping

+RShell uses i/o redirection and piping

+- `<` and `<<<` are used for input redirection.
+The latter case is used for redirecting from a string rather than a file

+- `>` and `>>` are used for output redirection.
+The latter appends to the file rather than overwriting the file.

+- `|` is piping and is used to allow different programs to communicate with one another.

 ## Known Bugs and Issues

 - Everything after `#` will be treated as a comment regardless of its integrity in the command.